 Under Medicare, dermatologists must use anti-wrinkle to treat underarm sweating.
 It is also listed under the PBS or pharmaceutical scheme.
 This means you are entitled to the Medicare rebate.

-We do use Dysport or Xeomin to treat patients who do not have Medicare.
+We do use Anti-wrinkle or Xeomin to treat patients who do not have Medicare.
 In our experience anti-wrinkle gives a marginal increase in longevity with less ‘units’ required to stop sweating.

 anti-wrinkle vs miraDry is a continual debate.
 Our dermatologists have extensive experience with both as we were the first to use miraDry in Australia.
 Here is our take-